RykovaMariia/RSSchool2023-Stage1/typescript-essentials/index.md

 2.I learned that the static type system in TypeScript enables to describe the shape of an object, providing better documentation, and allowing TypeScript to validate that your code is working correctly.
 I acquired the skill of declare variables using primitive types, using object types, using union and intersection types.

+3.I learned that the Interface in TypeScript to describe an object, naming and parameterizing the object's types, and to compose existing named object types into new ones.
+I acquired the skill of declare an interface, implement an interface, extending an interface.